Liffey Handicap Hurdle

 The present race has evolved from the Irish Sweeps Hurdle, an event which was first run in 1969.
 This was one of several races which contributed to the Irish Hospitals' Sweepstake, a scheme to help fund investment in Ireland's health service.
 Thousands of tickets were sold to the public, and each was allocated with the name of a horse due to run in a particular race.
 The tickets corresponding to the winning horse could yield a substantial dividend.
 The Irish Sweeps Hurdle initially took place at Fairyhouse, and it was then transferred to Leopardstown in 1971.
 In its early years the race took place in December, and prior to becoming a handicap it served as a major trial for the Champion Hurdle when it was won by champions such as Persian War, Comedy of Errors and Night Nurse, as well as the future Cheltenham Gold Cup winner, Captain Christy.

 A second phase of the race's history began in 1987, when it became known as the Ladbroke Hurdle.
 This event was run at Leopardstown each year in January until 2000, but it was then switched to a different venue, Ascot in Great Britain.
-Since 2001 this has been the usual venue of the race, now named the Ladbrokes Handicap Hurdle, and the race is now scheduled to be run in December.
+Since 2001 this has been the usual venue of the race, now named the Ascot Rotary Club Festive Handicap Hurdle, and the race is now scheduled to be run in December.

 The Pierse Hurdle, named after its sponsor Pierse Contracting Ltd, was introduced at Leopardstown in January 2001.
 It had an identical format to that of the "Ladbroke", and it was in effect a continuation of the same event.
 The race was sponsored by MCR Group in 2010 and 2011, and Boylesports bookmakers took over the sponsorship from 2012.
 From 2016 to 2021 the race was sponsored by Ladbrokes Coral bookmakers - the race carried Coral's name from 2016 to 2018, and became the Ladbrokes Hurdle in 2019.
 It has been run under the present title since 2022.